awesomephant/blog/posts/everything-i-know-about-slippy-maps.md

 Style --> web
 {% endmermaid %}

-1. A set of suitable geographic data.
-The bulk of this is typically an OpenStreetMap export, but many groups add data from NASA, [NaturalEarth](https://www.naturalearthdata.com/) and other sources.
+1. A set of suitable, up-to-date geographic data.
 2. A [tile schema](https://wiki.openstreetmap.org/wiki/Vector_tiles#Tile_schemas) containing a list semantically-useful layers for your map data.
-3. A tile generator to parse this data, simplify it, sort it into layers according in your schema, slice it into square tiles for every zoom level, and save them to a database
+3. A tile generator to parse this data, simplify it, sort it into layers according to your schema, slice it into square tiles for every zoom level, and save them to a specialised database
 4. A tile server that reads from the database and delivers individual tiles in response to HTTP requests
 5. A style document where you specify how each element in your schema should be rendered at each zoom level
-6. A user interface that implements controls like zooming or panning, sends well-formed requests to your tile server, parses the resulting data and draws it to the screen in the visual style you specified.
+6. A user interface that implements controls like zooming or panning, sends well-formed requests to your tile server, parses the resulting data and draws it to the screen according to your style document.

-You also need a way to regularly update your data and redeploy your tiles to keep your map current.[^2] Supporting features like search or routing carry their own laundry lists of dependencies.
+Supporting features like search or routing have their own, separate software stacks.

 ## Implementation

-You have two options:
+If you want to offer tiled web maps to your users, you have two options:

-### 1. Buy a commercial product
+### 1. Just buy a commercial product

 Many for-profit companies have implemented some or all of this architecture and sell access to it for a monthly fee.

 The most popular of these is called Mapbox.
-They have well-groomed data for the whole planet [^3], an on-demand tiling service, a tile hosting service, pre-designed style templates, frontend components for every platform, and a web UI to marshal all of this infrastructure.
+They have well-groomed data for the whole planet [^3], an on-demand tiling service, a tile hosting service, extremely well-designed style templates, frontend components for every platform and a web UI to marshal all of this into action.
+It's a good service, which is why it's used by a lot of car companies, gig economy companies and just about every blue chip media organisation in the world.

-It's a good service, but it's priced for corporate use and the company has been criticised for [somewhat-abruptly enclosing](https://wptavern.com/mapbox-gl-js-is-no-longer-open-source) their previously open-source software in 2020, engaging in [union-busting](https://web.archive.org/web/20230418234120/https://www.protocol.com/bulletins/mapbox-sued-firing-union-organizers) and supplying software [to the car industry](https://trashmoon.com/blog/2022/reflections-on-12-years-at-mapbox/).
+On the other hand, it's priced for enterprise use and the company has been criticised for [somewhat-abruptly enclosing](https://wptavern.com/mapbox-gl-js-is-no-longer-open-source) their previously open-source software in 2020, engaging in [union-busting](https://web.archive.org/web/20230418234120/https://www.protocol.com/bulletins/mapbox-sued-firing-union-organizers) and supplying software [to the car industry](https://trashmoon.com/blog/2022/reflections-on-12-years-at-mapbox/).

+Google Maps, Maptiler, ArcGIS and others offer competing products with varying feature sets and pricing structures.

 ### 2. Assemble an open-source stack

-If you're going to roll your own tiled mapping stack, you have a few options for each component of the system.
+If you're going to roll your own tiled mapping stack, there are few more-or-less established open-source options for each step of the pipeline:

 #### Data

+The bulk of your map data (and everyone else's) is going to be an OpenStreetMap dump of the planet.
+This can be enriched with a lot of other data, like [NaturalEarth](https://www.naturalearthdata.com/) (for large-scale landcover), SRTM elevation data (for shaded relief), 3d building models, and whatever else seems useful.

+You also need a robust way to regularly update this data: OpenStreetMap alone receives [four million changes](https://wiki.openstreetmap.org/wiki/Stats) per day and other datasets also change over time.

 #### Tile Generator

 #### Tile server

+#### User Interface

-#### Maplibre.gl
+Maplibre.gl

 ## Design

 > A MapLibre style is a document that defines the visual appearance of a map: what data to draw, the order to draw it in, and how to style the data when drawing it.
 A style document is a JSON object with specific root level and nested properties. [^2]

-I think the only viable way to design a high-quality customs basemap (outside of Mapbox) is to more-or-less hand-write a style document.
+I think the only viable way to design a high-quality customs basemap (outside of the Mapbox editor) is to more-or-less hand-write a style document.
+In many ways

 ### Use design tokens